 - (a) Prior to disbursement of Homeownership Development Project Loan proceeds: - (1) The Developer Borrower shall be the sole owner of the Homeownership Development Project site (when CalHome Program funds are being used for site acquisition, the Developer Borrower shall be the sole owner of the Homeownership Development Project site upon close of purchase escrow).
-In the case of a Tribal Entity that is a Developer Borrower and a Homeownership Development Project located on land held in trust by the Bureau of Indian Affairs or land subject to a restriction by the United States against alienation, the Tribal Entity Developer Borrower shall be either the legal beneficiary of said trust, or benefitted by said restriction against alienation, respectively. - (2) The Developer Borrower shall have a firm financing commitment(s) for all costs to complete the Homeownership Development Project. - (3) The Department shall have approved a final construction budget that ensures that the estimated sales price of the homes to be constructed: - (i) Does not exceed the limits established in the NOFA; and - (ii) Can reasonably be expected to be Affordable to eligible buyers; and - (4) The Developer Borrower shall have met all other Department conditions for disbursement as stated in the Standard Agreement required by §600(a). - (b) A home assisted with a Homeownership Development Project Loan shall not be sold at a price that exceeds its appraised value. - (c) Occupancy restrictions on all properties shall be imposed and enforced in a manner which does not violate state or federal fair housing laws.
+In the case of a Tribal Entity that is a Developer Borrower and a Homeownership Development Project located on land held in trust by the Bureau of Indian Affairs or land subject to a restriction by the United States against alienation, the Tribal Entity Developer Borrower shall be either the legal beneficiary of said trust, or benefitted by said restriction against alienation, respectively, or shall be the lessee of said trust or restricted land. - (2) The Developer Borrower shall have a firm financing commitment(s) for all costs to complete the Homeownership Development Project. - (3) The Department shall have approved a final construction budget that ensures that the estimated sales price of the homes to be constructed: - (A) Does not exceed the limits established in the NOFA; and - (B) Can reasonably be expected to be Affordable to eligible buyers; and - (4) The Developer Borrower shall have met all other Department conditions for disbursement as stated in the Standard Agreement required by §600(a).

+- (b) A home assisted with a Homeownership Development Project Loan shall not be sold at a price that exceeds its appraised value. - (c) Occupancy restrictions on all properties shall be imposed and enforced in a manner which does not violate state or federal fair housing laws, except in the case of project located within Indian Country as provided in these Guidelines.